Notation#

 h i

-While this example demonstrates the versatility of the splice-line and list separator characters, use of partially braced notation may be easier to read.
+While this example demonstrates the versatility of the splice-line and list separator characters, use of partially bracket notation may be easier to read.

 As usual, the best format is the one that fits the context.